-- Tackle Guatemala's best cycling trails led by expert local guides
+- Conquer Guatemala's best cycling trails led by expert local guides

-- Spend time in the charming town of Antigua, a UNESCO World Heritage Site
+- Tour the colonial city of Antigua, a UNESCO World Heritage Site

 Spend the day walking the cobbled streets, treating yourself to local cuisine at cafés, or head to the food markets for quick eats like tostadas and empanadas (called dobladas in Guatemala).
 Tomorrow you'll explore the city on a more in-depth guided tour, so for now, hit a few of the main attractions like the 16th-century Antigua Guatemala Cathedral and the remains of the 18th-century Convento Santa Clara.

 Day 2: Antigua Walking Tour

 In the afternoon, your guide will meet you at the hotel, and the two of you will head out to explore this beautiful city that is also a UNESCO World Heritage Site.
 Guatemala's former capital boasts an impressive array of historic Baroque buildings and colonial homes painted in bright pastels.
 Many old religious and civic structures have been beautifully renovated after major earthquakes, while others retain a tumbledown charm.